Allopurinol is the most potent and the most effective treatment for gout

 Gout patients often worry about allopurinol and other treatments or diet effects.
 You should always discuss this with your doctor, especially if you are being treated for other health problems.
 You should also read labels carefully, especially the section called “contraindications.”
 I have included some common concerns in my Allopurinol And Other Issues pages, but you should always seek medical help if you have specific concerns, as it is impossible to cover every combination.

-Allopurinol and other xanthine oxidase inhibitors are the topic for many recent and ongoing research programs.
+Allopurinol and other xanthine oxidase inhibitors are the subject of many recent and ongoing research programs.
+For example:

 Allopurinol: Next Steps